bethard/semeval-codalab/README.md

   - When it is "Finished", explore various files generated on running the evaluation script.
 For example, text sent to STDOUT will be available in "View scoring output log".
   - Click on "Results" to see the leaderboard.

-### CodaLab errors ###

-Unfortunately, CodaLab has some bugs currently (which may be fixed by the time you read this).
-For example:

-- some times the system says: can't open the evaluation script, permission denied
-- some times the system says: OSError: [Errno 39] Directory not empty
-- some times the system stalls with the status "Submitting" and never reaches "Finished".

-We have informed the CodaLab developers of these bugs, and they are working on fixing them.
-In the meantime, the suggested workaround for most problems is to re-upload the submission; usually it will be successful after a few tries.

 ## Customizing this sample competition ##

 You will need to customize many things in this sample competition to make it appropriate for your SemEval shared task